studentkittens/lncs-pandoc/paper.md

 Applications and Password Managment seems to be the most interesting.
 Of course there are many more applications, for example disk encryption or system login.

 ## Online Applications

 Everyone logging in to online applications wants to secure their private data and identity.
-But every day online accounts were hacked, passwords and private data were stolen.
-A lot of online applications already offers two-factor authentication to add an extra layer of security.
+But every day online accounts are hacked, passwords and private data are stolen.
+A lot of online applications already offer two-factor authentication to add an extra layer of security.
 Some of them will be presented in the following.